 UK pledges support for Ghanaian companies

-Accra, Sept.
-3, GNA - Mr Jon Benjamin, the British High Commissioner to Ghana, has said with an interim Economic Partnership Agreement duly ratified by the Ghanaian Parliament, Ghana will continue to enjoy duty and quota free access to the United Kingdom (UK) market.
+The British High Commissioner to Ghana, Jon Benjamin has said with an interim Economic Partnership Agreement duly ratified by the Ghanaian Parliament, Ghana will continue to enjoy duty and quota free access to the United Kingdom (UK) market.

 This, he said, could create the much needed employment opportunities amongst Ghanaian export companies.